-On 19 September 2022, the Company entered into a share swap agreement (the "Share Swap Agreement"), by which the Company swapped its 250,250,000 newly issued shares for 26 million of the common stock of Scientific Energy, Inc. ("SEI"), a company incorporated in the United States.
+In September 2022, the Company entered into a share swap agreement, by which the Company swapped its 250,250,000 newly issued shares for 26 million of the common stock of Scientific Energy, Inc. ("SEI"), a company incorporated in the United States.
 The total consideration for the shares of SEI was HK\$10,010,000 (the "Share Swap").
-The Share Swap were issued and allotted under the general mandate granted to the Board in the annual general meeting held on 6 June 2022.
-As a result of this acquisition, the Company owns 9.87% of SEI's capital shares, and an individual shareholder (the "Swap Shareholder") owns 3.45% of the Company's ordinary shares.
+Because of this acquisition, the Company owns 9.87% of SEI's capital shares, and the swap shareholder owns 3.45% of the Company's ordinary shares.